arunas-junevicius/7-card-evaluator/README.md

 - time/ms

 It runs in a single thread, although Evaluator does not keep any state and can be safely used in multithreaded environment.

+# TODO

+Pre-calculated values might be used to determine 5-card or 6-card hand equivalence values, but it would require to update lookup table and fill in some black values.